Lucy Bowen McCauley

 Over the years McCauley has taught at The George Washington University, The Washington Ballet and has been a guest teacher at ABT, the Orlando Ballet, The Kennedy Center, Georgetown University and the Escuela Superior de Música y Danza in Monterrey, Mexico.
 She is currently on the faculty at the Maryland Youth Ballet and Studio Body Logic.
 She has pioneered a unique stretch technique, Bowen McCauley Stretch, which has been featured in USA Today, Dance Teacher, and The Washington Post.

 In a desire to bring the joy and beauty of dance to new audiences, McCauley has created outreach programs that touch underserved communities throughout the Metropolitan area.
-She enjoys teaching dance and stretch to people of all ages.
-In partnership with the Parkinson Foundation of the National Capital Area, she leads weekly dance classes called Dance for PD to people with Parkinson Disease and their care-partners.
+She enjoys teaching dance and stretch to people of all ages and she leads weekly dance classes called Dance for PD to people with Parkinson Disease and their care-partners.

 McCauley is Artistic Council Chair and a Trustee for Dance/USA.
 She serves on the board of the Arlington Chamber of Commerce and on the Arlington Economic Development Commission.

 For more information on booking Lucy for special speaking engagements, master classes, residencies, or guest choreography opportunities, please visit our booking page or contact Erin Brown at Erin@bmdc.org.